-Every narrative unit is linked to a carefully chosen text that acts as a stimulus for teaching the identified text, word and sentence level features that children will be expected to include in their extended writing outcome for that unit.
-An exemplar text is created in a modelled write, based on the stimulus text and supports pupils to identify and mimic the identified features in their own writing.
-In Key Stage One and EYFS this may take place in the form of a story map in the style of 'Talk for Writing'.
+The text acts as stimulus to identify text, word and sentence level features that the children will be expected to include independently within their writing by the end of a unit.
+Teachers create exemplar texts to support children within this, live modelling writing within sessions.
+This allows children to identify and mimic the identified features in their own writing.
+In Key Stage One and EYFS this may take place in the form of a story map or oral retelling of a story.